 Does your child struggle with writing?
 If so, you are not alone!
 When kids come to my (Katie’s) office for testing, they are usually happy to play with toys and look at pictures… until I get out a pencil and tell them we are going to write!
-Writing can be challenging for so many reasons.
+Writing difficulties and ADHD can be challenging for so many reasons.

 I constantly talk with parents who are stressed and overwhelmed every time their child brings home a writing assignment.
 Don’t worry, we are here to help you understand why this is happening and how you can support your child!